ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+Because he lost all his cache!

-2. Why was the computer cold?
-It left its Windows open!
+2. Why was the cyber security expert always calm?
+Because they had everything under Ctrl!

-3. Why did the cybersecurity specialist bring a ladder to work?
-To reach the top-level encryption!
+3. Why don't programmers like nature?
+It has too many bugs!

-4. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!
+4. Why did the software engineer get stuck in the shower?
+Because the shampoo bottle said, "Lather, Rinse, Repeat," but he couldn't find the "Exit" button!

 [
-Wed Dec 13 01:11:48 UTC 2023
+Thu Dec 14 01:10:42 UTC 2023
  ]